-Many PayPal alternatives exist that can offer your nonprofit more.
+Many PayPal alternatives can offer your nonprofit more.
 If your nonprofit is looking to take your online donation forms to the next level, you should look into other online giving software.

-To help you understand more about PayPal and the alternative options available to you, this article will delve into both.
+To help you understand more about PayPal challenges and the alternative options available, this article will delve into both.

 Keep reading to learn more about PayPal’s shortcomings and to find your nonprofit’s solution!

 PayPal’s services don’t truly cater to nonprofits.
-PayPal aims its features towards the general public, which means that it works for a wide range of people and organizations but for nonprofits, the small details of a high-performing online donation page get overlooked.
+PayPal aims it’s features towards the general public, which means that it works for a wide range of people and businesses.
+However, the small details of a high-performing online donation page get overlooked.

 Nonprofits already using PayPal know you can’t do much regarding the form’s design.
 While PayPal does allow you to change the page color and add an image, that’s about as far as the customization goes.

 All of PayPal’s checkout pages follow the same basic layout.
-If someone’s making a donation or purchasing a pair of shoes, the checkout page will look the same (except for variations in the color).
+If someone’s making a donation or purchasing a pair of shoes, the checkout page will look very similar.

 Plus, some donors who aren’t paying close enough attention might even question if they’re on the right page.

-The lack of customization also means that your donation page won’t match your existing brand.
+The lack of customization with PayPal’s donation forms mean that your donation page won’t match your existing brand.
 Branding is especially important during the donation process because it helps to keep your nonprofit in the donor’s mind.

 Your nonprofit has worked hard to maintain a consistent brand, and your donation pages should reflect that.